ec-europa/toolkit/docs/upgrading.md

 * src
 * themes

+Other tasks that need to happen:
+- merge the projects gitignore with the new toolkit gitignore file.
+This will probably happen through a build target.
+- remove the build-custom target from the build.project.xml.
+Toolkit should provide a new template if the original one wasn't altered.
+-

 ### 1.2 Manual process
 Manually delete all files that are only specific to the starterkit.
 Below is a list of files *to keep*.
 So anything not mentioned below should